 Luke lay next to John's corpse and breathing hard.
 After a few minutes his breathing shallowed, and he could feel his scalp tingle.
 He was still in a mental fog, but felt stronger.
 He worked his way toward the fading light and grabbed for the crystal.
 After a few minutes he found it and began scratching the floor.
 His eyelids grew heavy and his eyes felt healed because when he closed them the sandpaper and itching feeling had faded away.
 Luke fell into a deep sleep that seemed to wrap around him with loving arms.
 He felt calm and safe for the first time in what seemed an eternity.

-Luke woke to the pinching of the insects that were constantly scouring the cave.
+"Christ!"
+Luke screamed as he woke to the pinching of the insects that were constantly scouring the cave.
 He began to stuff them in his mouth which he had become accustom to doing, but something seemed different.
 He spit them out with great eagerness.

 He could hear people talking and metal clanking, but he had long since forgotten what human speech was, or humans for that matter.

-John had began to scream as usual after a period of moaning.
+John had begun to scream as usual after a period of moaning.
 Luke paid little attention to John, he was focused on the new sounds, the sounds made by people.

 Paula dropped her tools and started to work her way up the side of the rock face where she thought the scream had come from.
 She got about halfway up when she saw the small opening.
 As she made her way closer, she heard the screaming again.